3243. Shortest Distance After Road Addition Queries I

 Solution 1: BFS

-Then, for each query $[u, v]$, we add $u$ to the departure city list of $v$, and then use BFS to find the shortest path length from city $0$ to city $n - 1$, adding the result to the answer array.
+Then, for each query $[u, v]$, we add $v$ to the list of reachable cities from $u$, and then use BFS to find the shortest path length from city $0$ to city $n - 1$, adding the result to the answer array.

 Finally, we return the answer array.